 - writing systems

-- ball game played with a rubber ball
+- a ball game played with a rubber ball

 - religious practices of bloodletting and sacrifice

-There is also great diversity among the groups that developed within Mesoamerica, with different languages, customs, and traditions.
+Besides these commonalities, it's important to realize that there is also great diversity among the groups that developed within Mesoamerica, as they each had different languages, customs, and traditions.

 Timeline of Mesoamerica:

 The history of Mesoamerica is divided into three major periods.
-Archaeologists break these down into smaller sub-periods, but for general understanding, these three are the major ones to understand.
+Archaeologists break these down into smaller sub-periods, but for general understanding, these three are the major ones to comprehend.

 The Pre-Classic period stretches from 1500 B.C. to 200 A.D.
-During this period there was a refinement of agricultural techniques which allowed for larger populations, division of labor and the social stratification necessary for civilizations to develop.
-The Olmec civilization, which is sometimes referred to as the "mother culture" of Mesoamerica, developed during this period.
+During this period there was a refinement of agricultural techniques which allowed for larger populations, a division of labor and the social stratification necessary for civilizations to develop.
+The Olmec civilization, which is sometimes referred to as the "mother culture" of Mesoamerica, developed during this period, and some of the great urban centers of the following period were founded during this time.

-The Classic period, from 200 to 900 A.D., saw the development of great urban centers with centralization of power.
-Some of these major ancient cities include Monte Alban in Oaxaca, Teotihuacan in central Mexico and the Mayan centers of Tikal, Palenque and Copan.
-Teotihuacan was one of the largest metropoles in the world at the time, and its influence stretched over much of Mesoamerica.
+The Classic period, from 200 to 900 A.D., saw the development of great urban centers with the centralization of power.
+Some of these major ancient cities include Monte Alban in Oaxaca, Teotihuacan in central Mexico and the Mayan centers of Tikal, Palenque and Copan In Honduras.
+Teotihuacan was one of the largest metropoles in the world at the time, with an estimated population of 200,000 people at its peak, and its influence stretched over much of Mesoamerica.

 More about Mesoamerica: